-Facilitators should initiate conversation, at least one week prior to their facilitation date, with the Program Manager and/or Steering to see what relevant issues are on the table.
-The calendar is also updated regularly with new items for the schedule.
-Before facilitating, facilitators will check in with the Program Manager in person or via email, as well as with people scheduled on the agenda, to ensure all agenda items are accounted for and given adequate time.
+Facilitators should initiate conversation at least one week prior to their facilitation date with CEP staff and/or Steering to see what relevant issues are on the table.
+The calendar is updated regularly with new items for the schedule.
+Before facilitating, facilitators will check in with CEP staff in person or via email, as well as with people scheduled on the agenda, to ensure all agenda items are accounted for and given adequate time.